Llewelyn Powys: Life

-He was educated at Sherborne School 1899–1903 and Corpus Christi College, Cambridge 1903–1906.
+He was educated at Sherborne School (1899–1903) and Corpus Christi College, Cambridge (1903–1906).
 While lecturing in the United States he contracted tuberculosis.
 After his return in 1909, he travelled again, living for a while in Switzerland.
 He spent time in Africa, farming with his brother William near Gilgil in British East Africa (now in Kenya) from 1914 to 1919.

 In 1920 he went again to America to work as a journalist.
 While living in New York City he met and married, in 1924, the novelist Alyse Gregory (1884–1967), editor of the journal The Dial.
 In 1925 the couple moved to Dorset: firstly to the Coastguard Cottages on White Nothe and then to nearby farmhouse Chydyok, where his two sisters, the poet and novelist, Philippa Powys, and the artist, Gertrude Powys, occupied the adjacent cottage.
 This was close to the village of East Chaldon where his brother, the author Theodore Powys, lived from 1904 until 1940.
 Various other writers and artists lived in the village at different times, such as Sylvia Townsend Warner and David Garnett, the poets Valentine Ackland and Gamel Woolsey, and the sculptors Elizabeth Muntz and Stephen Tomlin.

 Gamel Woolsey met John Cowper Powys when she lived in Patchin Place, Greenwich Village, and, through him, his brother Llewelyn and his wife, Alyse Gregory.
 She and Alyse became friends for life, while with Llewelyn she had a passionate and painful love affair.
 Woolsey left New York for England in 1929, settling in Dorset to be near Llewelyn, where she came to know the whole Powys family and their circle.
 Parting from Llewelyn in 1930, she married the historian and writer Gerald Brenan in a private ceremony, and they lived together, mainly in Spain, until her death.

 Powys traveled with his wife, paying visits to Mandatory Palestine (1928), the West Indies (1930) and Switzerland (1937).
 He died in Clavadel, Switzerland from complications related to an ulcer.

 His writings include a novel, Apples Be Ripe (1930), and a biography of Henry Hudson (1927).
 He was very friendly with Hamilton Rivers Pollock, Barrister, owner from 1928, of Urchfont Manor.

 Rationalism

-Powys identified as a rationalist and wrote articles critical of religion in freethought journals such as the Rationalist Annual and The Literary Guide.
+Powys identified as a rationalist and humanist and wrote articles critical of religion in freethought journals such as the Rationalist Annual and The Literary Guide.